Learn: Operators

 Symbols

-It is possible to define operator symbols using the operator symbol.
+If a symbol contains a dot (.) then it is namespaced by its containing module or dictionary.
+For example, fs.dirname identifies the {fs.dirname}} operator defined in the {{#link-module symbol.
 The following min program defines a new symbol called square that duplicates the first element on the stack and multiplies the two elements:

 ( symbol square (num :n ==> num :result) (n dup * @result) ) operator ;; Calculates the square of n.